openhab/openhab-docs/developers/bindings/index.md

 After the removal was requested (i.e. the thing is in  `REMOVING` state), it cannot be changed back anymore to `ONLINE`/`OFFLINE`/`UNKNOWN` by the binding.
 The binding may only initiate the status transition to `REMOVED`.

+## Automation Engine actions bound to a Thing

+TODO

 ## Implementing a Discovery Service

 Bindings can implement the `DiscoveryService` interface and register it as an OSGi service to inform the framework about devices and services, that can be added as things to the system (see also [Inbox & Discovery Concept](../../concepts/discovery.html)).